ZiadJ/knockoutjs-reactor/README.md

     this.myProperty = ko.observable().watch(targetObjectOrFunction, options, valueEvaluatorFunction);

-The target parameter supports any subscribable or function/object containing the targeted subscribables.
-The valueEvaluatorFunction parameter is the response function which aquires two parameters the first being the target itself and the second being the child property that was modified.
+The target parameter supports any subscribable or function/object containing the targeted subscribables. <b>valueEvaluatorFunction</b> is the response function which aquires two parameters the first being the target itself and the second being the child property that was modified.
 Its return value is used to update the subscribable to which it is chained.

 For example: